Deep-Reinforcement-Learning-Based AoI-Aware Resource Allocation for RIS-Aided IoV Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, with the rapid advancement of internet of things (IoT), vehicles have undergone a significant transformation towards increased intelligence.
-This has led to a higher demand for vehicle communication technology, prompting numerous organizations to engage in in-depth research to meet diverse requirements in internet of vehicles (IoV) networks \cite{r1, zhang1, wu11}.
-Vehicle-to-everything communication (V2X), as an important technology, has brought multiple enhancements to vehicles in communication.
+\IEEEPARstart{I}{n} recent years, with the rapid advancement of internet of things (IoT), vehicles have undergone a significant transformation towards increased intelligence \cite{wu1008, wu1012}.
+This has led to a higher demand for vehicle communication technology, prompting numerous organizations to engage in in-depth research to meet diverse requirements in internet of vehicles (IoV) networks \cite{r1, zhang1, wu1002, wu1010}.
+Vehicle-to-everything communication (V2X), as an important technology, has brought multiple enhancements to vehicles in communication \cite{wu1013, wu1014}.
 V2X technology covers a variety of scenarios, including vehicle-to-vehicle communication (V2V), vehicle-to-infrastructure communication (V2I), vehicle-to-pedestrian communication (V2P), and vehicle-to-network communication (V2N) \cite{r2, cheng1}.
-This diversity of communication scenarios provides rich possibilities for different applications.
-For example, V2I communication can enable vehicles to obtain road conditions, traffic signal conditions, driving routes, etc. from base station (BS).
-V2V communication enables vehicles to exchange key information such as position, speed, and acceleration with each other \cite{r3, r4, r5}.
+This diversity of communication scenarios provide rich possibilities for different applications.
+For example, V2I communication can enable vehicles to obtain road conditions, traffic signal conditions, driving routes from base station (BS), V2V communication enables vehicles to exchange key information such as position, speed, and acceleration with each other \cite{r3, r5, wu1011}.

-Enhancements in V2X technology have made vehicle communications faster, more reliable, and more diverse, providing important support for smart driving and intelligent transportation \cite{r6}.
+Enhancements in V2X technology have made vehicle communications faster, more reliable, and more diverse, providing important support for smart driving and intelligent transportation \cite{r6, wu1007}.
 In order to better increase the transmission rate of the V2I links and ensure reliable delivery of information in V2V links, we consider the resource allocation in the vehicle network.
-An effective resource allocation scheme can increase V2I link information transmission rates and ensure reliable transmission of V2V link security information \cite{r8}.
-In addition, the high mobility of vehicles also has an impact on vehicular communication, and thus it becomes challenging to realize an efficient resource allocation scheme \cite{wu1, r7}.
+An effective resource allocation scheme can increase the information transmission rate V2I links and ensure reliable transmission of V2V links \cite{r8, wu1003, wu1009}.
+In addition, the high mobility of vehicles also has an impact on vehicular communication, and thus it becomes challenging to realize an efficient resource allocation scheme \cite{wu1}.
+Fortunately, the continuing development of artificial intelligence has resulted in deep reinforcement learning (DRL), which combines deep learning (DL) and reinforcement learning (RL) \cite{wu2, cheng2, wu1015}.
+DRL is proving to be a more promising approach in autonomous decision making and vehicle control \cite{xiong3, wu1004}.
+DRL addresses resource allocation problems by formulating them as Markov decision process (MDP), where deep neural networks (DNNs) are able to automatically learn higher-level feature representations from raw data through multi-level non-linear transformations \cite{wu4, wu1005, wu1006}.